 - Receivers always work by hunting for a received sequence with the correct hopping or spreading code.
-They normally rely on very accurate time synchronisation between the receiver. - A frequency hopping receiver might start with the "time of day" a little earlier than expected and run the hopping clock slightly fast.
-Eventually the received and expected hops will match and the clocks can synchronise. - Halsall describes synchronisation of a direct-sequence receiver using a known preamble to each transmitted message.
+They normally rely on very accurate time synchronisation between the receiver - It's also possible to synchronise of a direct-sequence receiver using a known preamble to each transmitted message - A frequency hopping receiver might start with the 'time of day' a little earlier than expected and run the hopping clock slightly fast.
+Eventually the received and expected hops will match and the clocks can synchronise - 802.11b wireless uses direct sequence spread spectrum, (DSSS) in the 2.4 GHz ISM band